The Lady in the Car with Glasses and a Gun (novel): Plot

 Dany Longo, a very charming and shortsighted secretary in an advertising agency, is asked by her boss, Michel Caravaille, to stay overnight at his house to type up a document for him to take on a business trip to Geneva.
 Caravaille is married to Anita, Dany's former colleague and roommate.
 In the morning, Caravaille requests Dany accompany him and Anita to the airport to drive their large American car back home.
-Afterward, left alone with the luxurious car, Dany impulsively decides to drive to the Riviera because she has never seen the sea.
+Afterward, left alone with the luxurious car and being very excited about it, Dany impulsively decides to go for a car ride.
+While choosing a route, Dany decides to drive to the Riviera because she has never seen the sea.
 On the way south, a woman who owns a roadside café stops her, and says Dany forgot her coat there the night before.
 Dany insists that she has never been there before and leaves.
 Later at a service station Dany is assaulted in the bathroom and someone injures her left hand.
 She is bemused as various strangers keep claiming to know her and insisting that her hand was already bandaged when they first saw her.

 Heading further south she meets Philippe, and they spend the night together.
 The following day Philippe, who is a smalltime con man, steals Dany's car.
 She later finds the car abandoned in Marseille, and discovers a man's body and a gun in the trunk.
 She is able to locate Philippe and convince him to help her.
 They search the dead man's pockets and find out that his name is Maurice Kaub.
 Philippe also discovers there a telegram addressed to Kaub and signed by Dany.
 After that, Philippe hits her and leaves.

 Dany enlists help from a friendly trucker named Jean Le Gueven whom she previously met on the road.
 He seems to be the only person who believes in her innocence.
 Dany asks him to pick up the coat she supposedly left in that roadside café earlier.
 In the meantime, Dany visits Kaub's villa in Avignon and oddly finds both some of her clothes and also nude pictures of herself.
 Afterward, she meets with Le Gueven who has brought back the coat.
 She finds a pay envelope in the pocket.
 Since she already has an identical pay envelope in her bag, Dany is now convinced of her innocence.

 She returns to Kaub's villa, and finds her boss Caravaille waiting for her.
 She points a gun at him and warns him that she has already sent both pay envelopes to the police.
 Caravaille confesses that Kaub was one of Anita's lovers, whom she murdered at his home.
 To frame Dany, he and Anita planted evidence including the coat, and set up various incidents on the road from Avignon to Paris to establish her guilt.
 It was Caravaille who attacked her in the bathroom and injured her hand.
 Then Caravaille says he is going to turn himself in and take the blame for Kaub's murder.